Individual Therapy FAQ

 • LGBTQIA2S+ identity, relationships, and support

-• Capitalism-related issues: burnout, despair, work dissatisfaction, consumerism, money anxiety, environmental despair
+• Capitalism-related issues: burnout, despair, work dissatisfaction, consumerism, money anxiety, environmental despair, anti-capitalism

 You may simply be seeking kind, empathetic support from a therapist you vibe with.
 Excellent!--I love that and love working with individuals who, either by reading my various spiels or connecting with me, feel that my services might be a good fit for them.
 I'm excited to explore whatever you might be navigating when we consult to see if I can meet your needs.